-Clinical Pharmacology and Toxicology
+Clinical Pharmacology And Toxicology

-Clinical pharmacology deals with study of drugs and their clinical use.
-It is supported by the basic science of pharmacology, with added focus on the application of pharmacological principles and quantitative methods.
+Clinical pharmacology deals with the study of drugs and their clinical use.
+It is supported by the basic science of pharmacology, with an added focus on the application of pharmacological principles and quantitative methods.
 It has a wide scope, from the discovery of new target molecules to the effects of drug usage in whole populations.
-Clinical Toxicology is processes with are involved with the different forms of toxic chemicals and they associated with the different forms of diseases.
+Clinical Toxicology is processed with are involved with the different forms of toxic chemicals and they associated with the different forms of diseases.
 It typically coincides with other sciences like as biochemistry, pharmacology and pathology.

-Clinical Pharmacology and Toxicology aims to develop coherent means to modify drug therapy, with respect to the patients genotype, and to ensure maximum efficiency with minimal contrary effects.
+Clinical Pharmacology and Toxicology aims to develop coherent means to modify drug therapy, with respect to the patient's genotype, and to ensure maximum efficiency with minimal contrary effects.
 Clinical Pharmacology & Toxicology is the all-encompassing and becoming an increasingly important discipline for the identification of disease targets and drug designing with their toxicological effects and means to eradicate diseases.
 It would address the issues and provide the readers with the essentials of the science and theory behind these disciplines, also giving practical applications of various methods for better understanding of modern drug design and development.
-It concentrates on the complicated aspects, psychological and most probably physical addiction to drugs despite of its detrimental consequences and increased tolerance with their toxicological effects and their therapies.
+It concentrates on the complicated aspects, psychological and most probably physical addiction to drugs despite its detrimental consequences and increased tolerance with their toxicological effects and their therapies.